Resource-aware Cyber Deception for Microservice-based Applications: System model

-We model the attacker capabilities using graph theory in order to better tailor the design of an effective decoy allocation strategy \cite{milani2020harnessing}.
+We represent the attacker lateral movements in the considered system using graph theory in order to better tailor the design of an effective decoy allocation strategy \cite{milani2020harnessing}.
 This mathematical tool can efficiently model the attacker lateral movements among microservices and decoys by abstracting the attacker techniques in the form of a sequence of graph vertices and edges.
 In detail, we introduce the \textit{Attack Graph} (AG) associated to the current microservice deployment configuration as a directed acyclic graph $G=(V,E,f)$ where: \begin{itemize} \item $V = \{v_i \in M \cup D\}$ is the set of vertices in the graph corresponding to the active microservices and decoys. \item $E = \{(v_i,v_j) : v_i \prec v_j \quad \land \quad v_i, v_j \neq v_i \in V \times V\}$ is the set of directed edges identified by the ordered vertex pairs $e_{ij} = (v_i,v_j)$ that represent the microservices downstream call flow (in other words, we consider that microservice $i$ requests a task to microservice $j$).
 More specifically, the vertex pair $(v_i,v_j)$ is connected by the directional edge $e$ if an attacker can move laterally from microservice $i$ to microservice $j$ by either leveraging RCE or container-escape techniques.
 Note that in the latter scenario, microservices $i$ and $j$ must be allocated on the same computing node. \item $f: \{E \rightarrow w\}$ is a function assigning a weight $w \in \mathbb{R}^+$ to each directed edge $e_{ij}$ expressing the microservice vulnerability level.
 Note that the same reasoning applies to decoys.
-In order to formalize this concept, we employ an approach similar to the one adopted by the authors of \cite{jin2019dseom} that leverages the \textit{Exploitability Metrics} (EM) and \textit{Exploit Code Maturity} (ECM) indicators.
-The former measures the difficulty to exploit a vulnerability of a microservice, whereas the latter indicates the likelihood of that vulnerability being attacked \cite{cvss2019common}.
-Formally, we compute the weight for each edge $e_{ij}$ as
+In order to formalize this concept, \bc{we follow an approach similar to the one adopted by the authors of \cite{jin2019dseom} that employed metrics defined in Common Vulnerability Scoring System (CVSS) to quantify the exploiting difficulty of software applications.
+In particular, they used the \textit{Exploitability Metrics} (EM) and \textit{Exploit Code Maturity} (ECM) indicators \cite{cvss2019common}.
+The former measures the difficulty of exploiting a vulnerability of an application and depends on different factors such as the privileges required by the adversary and the level of interactivity required from the user during the exploit process.
+Differently, the latter indicates the likelihood of that vulnerability being attacked and usually depends on the complexity of the techniques employed by the adversary to finalize the exploit process}.
+Leveraging these metrics, we compute the weight for each edge $e_{ij}$ as